networknt/light-doc/content/en/service/oauth/service/signing.md

 ### Signing Endpoint

 The Oauth2SigningPostHandler.java in the token service handles the signing endpoint.
-The logic is very similar to Oauth2TokenPostHandler.java which is for JWT access token.
+The logic is very similar to Oauth2TokenPostHandler.java which is for JWT access tokens.

-The following is a list of steps in the handler.
+The following is a list of steps in the handler:

 * Verify the client_id and client_secret from the request.
-* If client_id/client_secret is authenticated, serialize the body into SignRequest object
+* If client_id/client_secret is authenticated, serialize the body into a SignRequest object
-* Get the expires from the SignRequest for the JWT expiration
+* Receive the expiries from the SignRequest for the JWT expiration
 * Add client_id to the claims as well
-* Generate a token with claims from SignRequest payload
+* Generate a token with claims from the SignRequest payload
 * Return the token to the caller

 ### Response

-The response is the same as JWT token post handler which is a map with the following keys.
+The response is the same as the JWT token post handler which is a map with the following keys:

 * access_token - The signed token in JWT
 * token_type - "bearer"
-* expires_in - The seconds token expires
+* expires_in - The seconds until token expires

 ### Error Messages

-The following error messages might be returned if the handler detects an error in the logic.
+The following error messages might be returned if the handler detects an error in the logic:

 * MISSING_AUTHORIZATION_HEADER = "ERR12002";
 * INVALID_AUTHORIZATION_HEADER = "ERR12003";